9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 The `-c` option tells `ghc` to only generate object code.
 If we were to omit the `-c` option, the compiler would attempt to generate a complete executable.
-That would fail, because we haven\'t written a `main` function, which GHC calls to start the execution of a standalone program.
+That would fail, because we haven't written a `main` function, which GHC calls to start the execution of a standalone program.